« Previous Page

 health problems can lead to pleurisy, so your doctor will look for what is causing

-physical exam and a
+physical exam and tests such as a

-cause pleuritic chest pain, such as:
+cause pleuritic chest pain include:

 If your doctor thinks your pleurisy may be caused by an